 - Blog update: extra tip

 Disclosure: At zero cost to you, I may get commissions for purchases made through links in this post.
 I earn from qualifying purchases as an Amazon associate.
 Products featured are selected based on quality, performance, and reputation, regardless of affiliate relationships.

 Know How to Use a Track Saw

 Before we get into the 12 most important track saw safety rules, it is very important to really know your tools.
-That is why it is essential to always read the manual.
+That is why it is essential to always read the manual and my article 6 Common Track Saw Mistakes And How To Avoid Them + Safety Tips.
 In addition , it is good to examine your tools and get to know all the parts well.
 In this way, you can easily estimate where the dangers are and find a suitable solution to prevent possible dangers.